-Consistent with prior years, the total target compensation in 2022 for our Chief Executive Officer (CEO) and the other named executive officers or NEOs (identified in "2022 Other NEOs Compensation" below) were heavily weighted toward at-risk, including performance-based, compensation.
+Consistent with prior years, the total target compensation in 2024 for our CEO and the other NEOs was heavily weighted toward at-risk performance-based compensation.

-2022 CEO Compensation
+2024 CEO Compensation

-At-risk annual cash incentive and equity awards remained unchanged and represented 96% of maximum potential compensation and 93% of target compensation.
+At-risk annual equity and cash incentive awards represented 97% of maximum potential compensation and 93% of target compensation.